eProsima/Fast-DDS-docs/docs/xmlprofiles.rst

      - Number of new elements that will be allocated when more space is necessary.
      - ``UInt32``
      - 1

+.. _mempol:

+History Memory Policy Configuration
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Controls the allocation behavior of the change histories.

+* **PREALLOCATED**: As the history gets larger, memory is allocated in chunks.
+Each chunk accommodates a number of changes, and no more allocations are done until that chunk is full.
+Provides minimum number of dynamic allocations at the cost of increased memory footprint.
+Maximum payload size of changes must be appropriately configured, as history will not be able to accommodate changes with larger payload after the allocation.
+* **PREALLOCATED_WITH_REALLOC**: Like PREALLOCATED, but preallocated memory can be reallocated to accommodate changes with larger payloads than the defined maximum.
+* **DYNAMIC**: Every change gets a fresh new allocated memory of the correct size.
+  It minimizes the memory footprint, at the cost of increased number of dynamic allocations.
+* **DYNAMIC_REUSABLE**: Like DYNAMIC, but instead of deallocating the memory when the change is removed from the history, it is reused for a future change, reducing the amount of dynamic allocations.
+  If the new change has larger payload, it will be reallocated to accommodate the new size.

 .. _examplexml: